OpenEvalProject/evals/manuscripts/elife-75801/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/75801/elife-75801-fig5-v2.jpg)

 **Figure 5.:** (A) Time course of the mean weights (least squares regression β) of the adaptation (trial n−1, gray) and Pavlovian (trial n, blue) effects in Experiment 1 as predicted by the Rescorla-Wagner model (solid lines) and the state-space model (dotted lines).
 (B) Time course of the mean weights of the adaptation and Pavlovian effects as derived from fits of the experimental results.
-Shaded regions represent SEM.Figure 5—source data 1.Figure 5B.
+Shaded regions represent SEM.

-## Pavlovian effects in sensorimotor adaptation are sensitive to the CS-US interval
+### Pavlovian effects in sensorimotor adaptation are sensitive to the CS-US interval

 The Pavlovian effects observed in Experiment 1 provide evidence that sensorimotor adaptation can be shaped by arbitrary contextual cues.
 These results stand in contrast to previous work showing that arbitrary cues are ineffective for separating competing motor memories (e.g. differential responses to clockwise [CW] and counterclockwise [CCW] rotations).
 This null result has been taken to reflect the irrelevance of such cues to the motor state (Gandolfo et al., 1996; Karniel and Mussa-Ivaldi, 2002; Howard et al., 2012; Howard et al., 2013).